networktocode/jdiff/README.md

 A `netcompare` Check accepts two objects as input: the reference object, and the comparison object.
 The reference object is used as the intended or accepted state and it's keys and values are compared against the comparison object.

 `netcompare` does not collect the data for you, it simply works on data passed into it.
 This allows for maximum flexibility in collecting the data.

-For instance, the reference state can be collected from the network directly, a common use case for checking the network before and after a change.
+For instance, the reference state can be collected from the network directly using any method that returns structured data: ansible, napalm, nornir to name a few.
 You could also choose to generate the reference state from an SoT, such as [Nautobot](https://github.com/nautobot/nautobot/), and have a true intended state.

-This also allows maximum flexibility in how the data is collected: ansible, napalm, nornir, and any other mechanism used to collect data may be used.

-`netcompare` is perfectly suited to work with data gathered from networ devices via show command, Ansible playbooks, as well as in applications such as [Nautobot](https://github.com/nautobot/nautobot/), or [Netbox](https://github.com/netbox-community/netbox). `netcompare` is focused on being the 'plumbing' behind a full network automation validation solution.
+`netcompare` is perfectly suited to work with data gathered from network devices via show commands, Ansible playbooks, as well as in applications such as [Nautobot](https://github.com/nautobot/nautobot/), or [Netbox](https://github.com/netbox-community/netbox). `netcompare` is focused on being the 'plumbing' behind a full network automation validation solution.

 ### Testing data structures